-A second wave of the pandemic has now taken hold, with numbers of positive cases rising daily and a new national lockdown recently announced in England.
+It is now certain that a second wave of the pandemic is fast approaching, with numbers of positive cases rising daily.
 Although more is now known about the virus, including how it affects older people and how it can be treated, we must ensure that the terrible experiences of older people during the first wave are not repeated.
 The urgent priority must be to apply learning from this first wave.
-Therefore we urge the Government and NHS and care organisations in all parts of the country to consider the following critical issues:
+Therefore we urge the Welsh Government and NHS and care organisations to consider the following critical issues:

-- Policy decisions and allocation of resources must be made on the basis of evidence and need, not age.
-Older people are not a homogenous group some people aged over 65 will be incredibly active and mobile and others will be living with long-term conditions, including frailty.
+• Policy decisions and allocation of resources must be made on the basis of evidence and need, not age.
+Older people are not a homogenous group - some people aged over 65 will be incredibly active and mobile and others will be living with long-term conditions, including frailty.
 It is also important to remember that while the majority of deaths from COVID-19 have been in the older age group, most older people who contract the virus will recover.
-Older people have as much right to appropriate treatment as any other member of society, and we urge the government to guard against ageism in its allocation of resources. - Address pent-up demand for NHS and social care services.
-During the pandemic many elective procedures, outpatient consultations and social supports were cancelled, having a
+Older people have as much right to appropriate treatment as any other member of society, and we urge the government to guard against ageism in its allocation of resources.